Who is this article for?

 1 Note: If you restore from a local backup destination, like an external hard drive, then files are not transmitted over a network.
 If you restore from another computer on your network, files are transmitted over your local network.
 If you restore from a remote friend's computer or from CrashPlan Central, files are transmitted over the Internet.

 If you restore from the CrashPlan web app, your files are decrypted on CrashPlan's servers.
-If you don't want your decrypted files stored on CrashPlan's servers, choose one of the other restore methods: from the CrashPlan app, CrashPlan mobile app, or from a friend's computer.
+If you don't want your decrypted files stored on CrashPlan's servers, choose one of the other restore methods: from the CrashPlan app or from a friend's computer.